-On the last track, we discussed when a man becomes a father.
+In the last section, we discussed when a man becomes a father.
 This has included mixed feelings, misunderstood reactions, the "easing the father’s fears" technique and a father’s two roles.

 Do you have a client who is a new mother and recovering from abuse?

-On this track, we will discuss marital disharmony, violence and depression.
+In this section, we will discuss marital disharmony, violence and depression.
 This will include increased irritability, physical abuse and a lessened sense of self.
-As you listen, think of your client.
+As you read, think of your client.
 How does her experience with abuse affect her depression?

 I’ve treated many women who mistakenly thought that their pregnancy would be the cure-all not only for their depression but also for their unhappy home life.
 A troubled marriage could lead almost anyone to feel depressed.
 Most people embark upon marriage assuming that it will be happy and fulfilling for both partners.